Do you believe in ghost?

 His old friends and the villagers avoid him.
 Some of them try to tell him what happened, but he turns a deaf ear and does not believe the fact that he lives with a ghost.
 For fear of losing him, in the middle of the night, the ghost kills those who wanted to tell the truth to her husband.
 Then begins to realize that something is wrong

 The most common version of what happens next tells how he is finally convinced to accept the truth.
-It happened at the end of the day when Nak was making chili paste (nam phrik) and dropped a lime from the top of the stilts house, seeing no one around she extends her phantom arm into the floor crack to pick up the lemon.
+It happened at the end of the day when she was making chili paste (nam phrik) and dropped a lime from the top of the stilts house, seeing no one around she extends her phantom arm into the floor crack to pick it up.
 Mak was two steps away and witnessed the scene that made him come to his senses.

 There were also different interpretations of what happened next.
 A hired exorcist by villagers would have seized her spirit and locked it in a ceramic pot that would have been thrown into the klong.
 Several years later was fished out by fishermen and opened it, the ghost escaped and haunted the population of Phra Khanong again.
 Finally, Nak’s restless spirit is neutralized by the venerated monk Somdej Toh, who, after digging her up, pulled a piece of bone from her forehead, imprisoned her spirit in the bone, and fixed it in his belt.
 He convinced her to stay within the bone with the promise that in a future life, she will be reunited with Mak.
 Later, he would have made the bone an amulet, and the legend says it would be in possession of the royal family.

-If you Ask a Thai what about Phra Khanong? he/she will answer Wat Maha But, where the shrine of Mae Nak is (mother Nak), nowadays Ya Nak (grandmother).
-Books, TV series and films made this shrine famous and many adaptations have been a box office hit, but the latest in 2013 became the most successful international Thai film of all time, exceeding a million dollars in prize money.
+If you Ask a Thai what about Phra Khanong? he/she will answer Wat Mahabut, where the shrine of Mae Nak is (mother Nak), nowadays Ya Nak (grandmother).
+Books, TV series and films made this shrine famous and many adaptations have been a box office hit, but the latest in 2013 became the most successful international Thai film of all time, exceeding a million dollars income.

 I walked around the temples like a simple curious and many things caught my attention, of course, the sanctuary of Mae Nak and worshippers acting as in any other Buddhist temple, making offerings, prayers, and wishes.
 Entering the space of the sanctuary I noticed that a TV was turned on and she was watching it, a young guy told me is because she likes entertainment, especially Thai drama.
 On the sides, are traditional Thai women’s dresses and a piece of furniture enclosing handbags, jewelry, plastic flowers and some ceramic.
 Also, looking at the paintings of her portrait, I thought that her statue covered with gold leaf and make-up is not very flattering.
 Outside the big bodhi tree trunks wrapped of offering colorful cloth are impressive.
 You will see some shops selling live fish of all kinds, eels, turtles, and more.
 In Buddhist believe, offering the release of animals is to counterbalance the bad karma of having killed large or small creatures in this life and in previous ones, their release will purify one’s sin and bring good karma.
 But given the polluted water of the klong, it’s likely they won’t survive long.
-Know that the number of fish or other aquatic animal corresponds to your birthday, you can also release some according to your age.
+Know that the number of fish or other aquatic animals corresponds to the date of birth, so for good karma, you can release them according to your age.
+Each species has a meaning, the eel the good fortune, the turtle for longevity, the fish keeps bad luck away.
 Along the klong, many pigeons and fish that despite a sign where is written not to feed the pigeons, devotees come with plastic bags full of seeds that are for sale in the temple.
-Many shops on the way to and inside the temple are selling children toys and clothes, dresses, flowers, prepackaged donation, drinks, and food.
+Many shops sell offerings on the way and inside the temple, toys and children’s clothing, dresses, flowers, pre-packaged donations, and other religious items.